Pets are great, but they can really cost you

 Another example of an expensive breed is French bulldogs, which tend to develop many health issues, Hauser said.

-Gelber used to have two French bulldogs who each had their own health complications that required emergency care at a cost of $4,000 and $6,000.
+Gelber used to have two French bulldogs who each had their health complications that required emergency care for $4,000 and $6,000.
 Gelber ended up paying a small fraction of those amounts because she had pet insurance, which she got knowing that French bulldogs are prone to getting sick.

 Aside from medical issues, it’s important to consider the energy levels of the pets or if they require a specific diet that could be costly.
 While Gelber’s pit bull mixes are healthy and haven’t required as much medical care as her French bulldogs, she does spend more on food and boarding because of their size.